nervosnetwork/docs.nervos.org/website/docs/integrate/Integration-guide.md

 * Use [CKB Indexer](https://github.com/nervosnetwork/ckb-indexer) to collect cells and display balance.
   * [get_cells_capacity](https://github.com/nervosnetwork/ckb-indexer#get_cells_capacity) Returns the live cells total capacity by the lock or type script.
 You can use this RPC to display address balance.

+### Confirmation count suggestion

+Since Nervos CKB network is secured by [ASIC PoW miners with extreme hash rate](https://explorer.nervos.org/charts/hash-rate) now, it could achieve the same or better security threshold than Ethereum at **24 block confirmations**.

 ## Testing

 Once you’ve fully integrated with the CKB network, please test on the testnet and mainnet.